-Dayton Children's urgent care the only urgent care center in the Dayton region that is fully staffed by board certified pediatricians.
-Our urgent care center compliments your child's doctor by offering care when the doctor's office typically is closed.
+Dayton Children's urgent care centers are the only urgent care centers in the Dayton region that is fully staffed by board certified pediatricians.
+Our urgent care centers compliment your child's doctor by offering care when the doctor's office typically is closed.
 Our staff provide treatment for minor illnesses and injuries for children from birth to 21 years of age.

 During urgent care business hours, if wait time is listed as "unavailable," we can accept walk-in patients.
 Wait times are updated every minute and are estimates based on the average time it takes for a patient to be placed in an exam room.
 Wait times begin 2 hours after we open and stop 1 hour before we close.